cstratopoulos/camargue/externals/extdeps.md

 the Camargue directory, so at `camargue/problems`.
-Thus, if you have a folder containing the TSPLIB instances from [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/), and you have extracted all problems, just create a symlink to the containing folder in the `camargue/` directory.
+Thus, if you have a folder containing the TSPLIB instances from [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/), and you have extracted the problems, just create a symlink to the containing folder in the `camargue/` directory.
 The other requirement is the `test_data` folder.
 This folder contains three subdirectories: